FCC-ee Lessons from SuperKEKB: Sudden Beam Loss

 At SuperKEKB, a vacuum sealant called ``VacSeal'' had been applied to stop vacuum leaks at Matsumoto-Ohtsuka (``MO'') type flanges.
 The MO flanges were specifically developed for SuperKEKB, to mimimise impedance and avoid higher-order modes.
 Many SBLs occurred, along with local pressure bursts, near exactly these flanges.
 Large black flaky stain, or debris, presumably VacSeal deformed under high heat and exposure to synchrotron radiation, is seen inside the vacuum chamber at those MO flanges where VacSeal had been applied (Fig.~\ref{fig:sbl}, right picture).
 Flakes emanating from this black stain are thought to be at the origin of the SBLs.
 Indeed, in a few regions were the black stain was removed by an intervention during the last run, afterwards no further SBLs were observed.
 Neither black stain nor SBLs were seen at the locations of standard ``Helicoflex'' gasket flanges, even if VacSeal had been used there.
 A cleaning campaign for removing all black stain from inside the vacuum chamber is underway.

-An possible additional source of SBL events in SuperKEKB is electric discharges occurring at clearing electrodes \cite{Ikeda25b}.
+A possible additional source of SBL events in SuperKEKB is electric discharges occurring at clearing electrodes \cite{Ikeda25b,sterui} and at ceramic kicker locations \cite{sterui}.

-A model describing the interaction of VacSeal (or other) flakes with the circulating beam and explaining the vertical blow up plus beam loss has been developed by K.~Ohmi \cite{ohmi25b}, providing a satisfactory explanation for the events observed.
+A model describing the interaction of VacSeal (or other) flakes with the circulating beam and explaining the vertical blow up plus beam loss has been developed by K.~Ohmi and colleagues \cite{ohmi25b,ohmi2025beamdustinteractionseecollider}, providing a satisfactory explanation for the events observed.

-No other accelerator has used MO flanges, and no other collider, including PEP-II, KEKB and DA$\Phi$NE, nor any low-emittance light sources, such as ESRF-EBS, APS-U, etc., ever reported catastrophic SBL events.
+No other accelerator has used MO flanges, and no other collider, including PEP-II, KEKB and DA$\Phi$NE, nor any low-emittance light sources, such as ESRF-EBS, APS-U, etc., ever reported catastrophic SBL events\footnote{For example, at the ESRF-EBS, all beam losses that occur can be explained by clearly identified causes and are fully different in appearance from the sudden loss phenomenon seen at KEK.
+There are also no reports, e.g., from the ESRF photon science users, of any sudden vertical blow up, with or without accompanying beam loss \cite{Qing}.}.
 For FCC-ee, neither MO-type vacuum flanges nor VacSeal \cite{baglin25} nor clearing electrodes will be used.
 Therefore, sudden beam losses in the form experienced at SuperKEKB are not expected to occur.